[ Skip Main Nav ]

 Advanced students can pursue an MBA with a concentration in Accounting available online, a degree concentration designed for students who want to enhance their accounting management skills, enter the accounting profession, or complete additional coursework required for the CPA exam.
 In order to complete the degree requirements, students must fulfill the MBA required course of study (36 credits), and take 12 additional course credits including the course Accounting Theory and Research.

 Our interactive learning programs emphasize teamwork in addition to critical thinking and communication skills.
 Students in our online accounting classes are introduced to important fundamental concepts in accounting, and can apply what they learn to challenges in a variety of workplace settings.

 Online accounting classes offered at University of Phoenix are designed with the input of working industry professionals, ensuring that students receive an education that's relevant while delivering a high standard of academic quality.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please contact an Enrollment Advisor to confirm program availability in your local area.
+Please contact an Enrollment Representative to confirm program availability in your local area.